mas-elites/mas-elites/README.md

 ## Abstract

 Large Language Model (LLM) multi-agent systems are increasingly deployed as interacting agent societies, yet scaling these systems often yields diminishing or unstable returns, the causes of which remain poorly understood.
-We present the **first large-scale empirical study of coordination dynamics** in LLM-based multi-agent systems, introducing an atomic event-level formulation that reconstructs reasoning as cascades of coordination.

-Analyzing over **1.5 million interactions** across tasks, topologies, and scales, we uncover *three coupled laws*:

-- Coordination follows **heavy-tailed cascades**
-- Effort concentrates via **preferential attachment** into intellectual elites
-- Extreme coordination events grow systematically with **agent society size**

-We show these effects arise from a single structural mechanism — an **integration bottleneck** — in which coordination expansion scales with system size while consolidation does not.
-To address this, we introduce **Deficit-Triggered Integration (DTI)**, which selectively increases integration under imbalance, improving performance precisely where coordination fails without suppressing large-scale reasoning.

-> Our results establish quantitative laws of collective cognition and identify coordination structure as a **fundamental, previously unmeasured axis** for understanding and improving scalable multi-agent intelligence.
+We present the first large-scale empirical study of coordination dynamics in LLM-based multi-agent systems, introducing an atomic event-level formulation that reconstructs reasoning as cascades of coordination.
+Analyzing over **1.5 Million** interactions across tasks, topologies, and scales, we uncover *three coupled laws*: coordination follows heavy-tailed cascades, concentrates via preferential attachment into intellectual elites, and produces increasingly frequent extreme events as system size grows.
+We show that these effects are coupled through a single structural mechanism: an **integration bottleneck**, in which coordination expansion scales with system size while consolidation does not, producing large but weakly integrated reasoning processes.
+To test this mechanism, we introduce **Deficit-Triggered Integration (DTI)**, which selectively increases integration under imbalance.
+DTI improves performance precisely where coordination fails, without suppressing large-scale reasoning.
+Together, our results establish quantitative laws of collective cognition and identify coordination structure as a fundamental, previously unmeasured axis for understanding and improving scalable multi-agent intelligence.

 ---